top of page

 • Prescription medications (enough for the duration of the trip plus 2-4 days more)

-• Headache medicine or other over the counter medicines you may want.
+• Headache/pain relief medicine or other over the counter medicines you may want.

 • Band-Aids and other first aid items (Dramamine or Bonine if concerned about motion sickness)